jailbirt/theeye-docs/users/permissions.md

     * Add and delete users
     * Set user credential (admin/manager/user/viewer)

 _Note:_ **Users will have access to resources provided by ACLs.
-Only user types with _Full Access_ permission will be able to see all resources.**
+Only user with _Full Access_ profile will be able to see all resources.**

-## Effective permissions per role
+## Effective profile permissions

 1. **root**
     * Full Control